 Some explanations for this could be –

 - Due to the heat and further kidney stones, during the summer months, the stone can hit and move due to dehydration or increased size, etc.

 - The warmer months bring on hot, dry weather that can increase the chance of kidney stones.
 The risk of developing a kidney stone during summer increases with age – however, people between 20-40 years old age are more prone to summer kidney stones.
-Additionally, men are at a heightened risk a – 1% chance compared to 9% of women.
+Additionally, men are at a heightened risk of a – 1% chance compared to 9% of women.
 The primary reason for summertime kidney stones is due to dehydration.
-Most of us are outside in the warmer months, more often than other seasons throughout the year.
+Most of us are outside in the warmer months, more often than in other seasons throughout the year.
 Extra exertion may increase our mercury level, which results in more sweat being produced.
 Without proper hydration, bodily fluids can become more concentrated with dietary minerals that could fixate into stones.

 Kidney stones are the problem, but exactly when?

 You know you have a problem with these salt and mineral deposits when the stones start to move, or in some unfortunate cases get stuck in the ureters while moving to cause further damage to the cleaning unit and the individual.

 This movement would elicit, which could help one demand the help they might or would need.
 I read somewhere that Calcium deposit stones, are harmless and do not cause any essential problems if treated with the care, that they demand.
 Should you find the symptoms listed below similar, don’t panic, just take a deep breath, drink a glass of water and contact your nearest doctor, preferably a urologist.
 If not then a physician.